WoutDLN/lexicon-scholarly-editing/_pages/about.md

 ---
 # About

+The **Lexicon of Scholarly Editing** is an open academic resource for definitions of concepts that are relevant to the field of Scholarly Editing.

 ## The Babel of Scholarly Editing

 In November 2009, the topic of the annual conference of the European Society for [Textual Scholarship was Texts beyond Borders: Multilingualism and Textual Scholarship](http://www.geneticjoycestudies.org/ESTS2009/) (19-21 November 2009).
 The logo of the conference was Peter Brueghel the Elder’s image of the Tower of Babel, the so-called little version (kept at the Museum Boijmans Van Beuningen in Rotterdam).